CynicDog/Engineer-Information-Security-Prep-in-Container/README.md

-# Jeongbogi-Prep-in-Container (Engineer Information Security Prep in Container)
+# Jeongbogi Prep in Container

 **Jeongbogi** is a **syllabic acronym** commonly used in Korean, short for **정보보안기사** (*Engineer: Information Security*) — a national certification exam covering Linux, cybersecurity, and systems administration.